Open Letter on Free Availability

 This all turned out to be a great investment into science, research, development and time.

 At the end of 2011, Eazfuscator.NET had several thousands of active customers almost approaching the bar at 10,000.
 My inbox had a persistent flow of support inquiries.
 Unfortunately, I had no time to process them all.
-That's why I had to prioritize the items and only the important ones were investigated and answered.
+That's why I had to prioritize the items and only subjectively important ones were investigated and answered.

 I had not liked that situation.
 I always struggle for perfection and every unanswered email was a personal shame for me.

-The time of changes
+The Time of Changes

 I have two best friends from my University life.
 We shared a lot of time together during all these years.
 Often we could be found talking about quality, music, taste, delivery, software, buddhism and everything else.
 It was a fruitful environment we shared, it matured us a lot.